rob-picard-teleport/teleport/rfd/0127-encrypted-session-recordings.md

 #### `tctl` Changes

 Key rotation will be handled through `tctl` using a new subcommand:

 ```bash
 tctl recordings encryption rotate
 ```

-It will issue a request to the `RotateSessionRecordingConfig` RPC to begin the rotation.
+It will issue a request to the `RotateKeySet` RPC to begin the rotation.
 The status of the rotation can be queried with:

 ```bash
 tctl recordings encryption rotate --status
 ```

-This command issues a request to the existing `GetSessionRecordingConfig` RPC in order to return the number of keys that are still marked for rotations.
+This command issues a request to the `GetRotationState` RPC to get the list of key states for all active keys.
+Rotation is in progress if at least one key is marked as `rotating`.
+It is pending completion when all keys are marked as `rotated` and complete when all keys are marked as `active`.
-Rotation is complete when this count is `0`.

 ### Security